BlWasp/switchRole/README.md

 ![Screenshot](algorithm1.jpg)

-In terms of capabilities calucations by Linux Kernel, here is what happen:
+In terms of capabilities calucations by Linux Kernel, here is what happens:

 ![Screenshot](calculations.jpg)